rrocharoberto/fields-data/README.md

 	3.4) The tables Field and Boundary was created in order to separate their specific data and this approach can support future multiple boundaries for a field.

-	3.5) The table Coordinate manages only coordinate data.
+	3.5) The table Coordinate manages only coordinates data.

 	3.6) Precision of the following fields: Field id, Field name, Boundary id, Country code, latitude and longitude: (TODO: needs review based on Daniel's email)